Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/1/22
+Hello, again!
+I added a PHP section so I could show what I was learning.
+I also added a HTML/CSS section so that I could practice those as well.
+My HTML/CSS content is also being uploaded to CodePen as well.

 5/31/22
 Last day of the month!
 I've been spending the last 5 days going through lessons on SCSS and PHP.
 I finished my SCSS course today, but now I have to practice!
 I am trying to create my first pen on CodePen and challenge myself to do things in CSS and SCSS that I am not very familiar or comfortable with.
 I have started a section under projects for JavaScript practice.
 I will try to add a practice code or coding challenge there 4 times a week.
 Wish me luck!